opatiny/chemexper-internship-workbook/general/dailyReports.md

 - continued working on final details of the bioreactors GUI
   - implemented a button to sync the continuous queries
 - checked out the OpenJS World page and registered for the events that looked nice

+### 2020.06.23

+- debugged bioreactor GUI
+- recorded many videos about the projects over which I worked
+- started watching the conferences of open js world